Learn about the products and services offered through our Multifamily branch

 - Wells Fargo Bank, N.A.

-- at least an A2 issuer or senior debt rating and a P-1 short-term rating from Moody's.
+- an A2 issuer or senior debt rating; or

-Only providers on this list can be used for new interest rate hedges (including the replacement of existing hedges upon expiration).
-However, the fact that a provider included on a previous list is not included on this list does not indicate that Fannie Mae believes any existing hedges with that provider should be terminated and replaced.
-Fannie Mae will notify its Lenders if it determines that a ratings downgrade or other adverse event for a given provider necessitates a termination of an existing interest rate hedge.
+Only the Providers on this list can be used to issue new interest rate caps or replacements for expiring interest rate hedge instruments.
+However, the exclusion of a provider included on a previous list does not indicate that Fannie Mae believes any existing interest rate hedge issued by that provider should be terminated and replaced.
+Fannie Mae will notify any Provider and its Lenders if Fannie Mae determines that a ratings downgrade or other adverse event for a given Provider necessitates a termination of an existing interest rate hedge.